Double Your Impact!

 medical treatment, and behavioral support.

-*Donations made to the Green Bay and Door County Campuses will be matched up to $100,000 thanks to the George Kress Family Foundation, and up to $100,000 in donations made to the Milwaukee, Ozaukee, and Racine Campuses will be matched by the generosity of the Nicholas Family Foundation, Jude Ford, Todd & Kim James, Pat Bachhuber, Nancy Behrens, Kathleen Ryan, and other friends of WHS!
-Thank you all for extending the match through September 30, 2018!
+*Donations made to the Green Bay and Door County Campuses will be generously matched up to $100,000 thanks to the George Kress Family Foundation and up to $100,000 in donations made to the Milwaukee, Ozaukee, and Racine Campuses will be matched by the Nicholas Family Foundation, Joyce Madsen & pups, Jude Ford, the Robertson Family, Nancy Behrens, Todd & Kim James, Kathleen Ryan, and other friends of the Wisconsin Humane Society.
+We are endlessly grateful!